ivantanghw/smart-brain-backend/README.md

 ﻿# Smart-Brain-Backend (Server & Database)

-This is to build the server for smart brain project (frontend).
-For details you may click [here](https://github.com/ivantanghw/smartbrainfacerecognitionapp).
+This is to build the server for smart brain project (frontend) using Node.js. <br />
+To learn more, you may click [here](https://github.com/ivantanghw/smartbrainfacerecognitionapp).